rscott1915/Various-Coding-Things/README.md

 - numerical options pricing with Black-Scholes
 - Principle Component Analysis and basics of optimizing portfolios
 - Basic principles of ML

+Ver 1.1

+Option pricing numerically and analytically with Black-Scholes done